Yerkes National Primate Research Center

 R. Paul Johnson, MD, Director

-Dedicated to discovering causes, preventions, treatments, and cures, Yerkes National Primate Research Center (NRPC) is fighting diseases and improving human health and lives worldwide.
-One of only seven NPRCs funded by the NIH, Yerkes conducts studies that make breakthrough discoveries possible.
+Dedicated to discovering causes, prevention, treatments, and cures, Yerkes National Primate Research Center (NRPC) is fighting diseases and improving human health and lives worldwide.
+One of seven NPRCs funded by the NIH, Yerkes conducts studies that make breakthrough discoveries possible.
 Yerkes research involves 1,000 nonhuman primates at its main center on the Emory campus and another 2,000 at its field station in Lawrenceville, Ga.
-The center also has 10,000 rodents in its research vivaria.
+The center also has 7,500 rodents in its research vivaria.